graceehreyes/petInfo/README.md

   <content>

 # 1:PetInfo
 TODO: History of the file and registation for pet.
+Front-End Side for Practies.
+S3 storage connection images,upload and download files.

 ## Installation
 TODO: Describe the installation process